labordynamicsinstitute/job-description-and-wages/programs/README.md

 ## > write.csv(nlm.titles, file = file.path(outputs, "nlm.titles.csv"))
 ```

+Note: we have added a few "alternate titles" where we believe that the O&ast;Net descriptions do not capture the right name, and we have explicitly removed a few SOC codes because we believe they do not apply in this context.
+These are listed in the Appendix.

 ## Results

 The following table lists the annual salaries by job title (median, and the 25% and 75% percentile).
 Blank salaries ("NA") indicate that no occupation code could be found on O&ast;Net based on the normative description.
 We only print one line per normative job title - these might map to the same occupation code (SOC).